Waffenlord/Rick-and-Morty-REPL/README.md

 2. Execute the .exe file

 ### Main menu commands
-help : Displays a help message. \n exit : Exit the program. \n character : Access all characters information.
+help : Displays a help message.

+exit : Exit the program.

+character : Access all characters information.

 ### Character menu commands
-del : Type this command followed by the id of the character you want to delete export : Export your saved character import : Type this command followed by the path of the file that contains your saved characters map : Get the a list with the next 20 characters view : Type this command followed by the id of the character you want to see. save : Type this command followed by the id of the character you want to save. list : See your saved characters help : See the list of available commands for characters back : Go back to the main menu. mapb : Get the a list with the previous 20 characters exit : Exit the program.
+del : Type this command followed by the id of the character you want to delete

+export : Export your saved character

+import : Type this command followed by the path of the file that contains your saved characters

+map : Get the a list with the next 20 characters

+view : Type this command followed by the id of the character you want to see.

+save : Type this command followed by the id of the character you want to save.

+list : See your saved characters

+help : See the list of available commands for characters

+back : Go back to the main menu.

+mapb : Get the a list with the previous 20 characters

+exit : Exit the program.

 ### Examples of Character menu commands
 1.

     Please enter a command to explore charaters > map
     Characters:
     ID: 1, Name: Rick Sanchez, Status: Alive